A Grounded Biden Campaign Is Trying To Reach Voters In The Cloud

 Fighting on Trump's turf

 The campaign sees Facebook as a friendly space.
 But that's also one of Donald Trump's preferred social media outlets.
-The President has far more followers, with 28 million on his page compared to roughly 1.7 million for Biden.
-A random Facebook video the President posts can easily receive half a million views.
+The president has far more followers, with 28 million on his page compared to roughly 1.7 million for Biden.
+A random Facebook video the president posts can easily receive half a million views.

 But while Trump's videos might receive a lot of eyeballs, often drawn to provocative rhetoric, the Biden campaign believes its strength is empathy and explanation.
 It's taking cues from the unexpected success of a video from early January with Biden delivering remarks about Iran and Trump's actions in the region, which received over 600,000 views on Facebook.

-The campaign also pointed to four of its videos in recent days that have over a million views on Twitter, including a COVID-19 explainer with Biden advisor and former Obama administration Ebola czar Ron Klain in front a white board — it's received over 4 million views.
+The campaign also pointed to four of its videos in recent days that have over a million views on Twitter, including a COVID-19 explainer with Biden adviser and former Obama administration Ebola czar Ron Klain in front a white board — it's received over 4 million views.

-Biden, not known for the massive crowds or internet success of Donald Trump and Bernie Sanders, seems intrigued by the potential reach.
+Biden, not known for the massive crowds or internet success of Trump and Sanders, seems intrigued by the potential reach.

 "The irony is — virtual campaigning — I'll probably reach more people than I would out there shaking hands," he said in an interview with ABC's The View on Tuesday morning.